Sign up now for our Energy Accelerator course and transform your health. Learn More & Register!

 6. Chronic illness–it is in and of itself an inflammatory state.
 It may be obvious, but often it isn’t.

 So, who’s inflamed?
 Everyone is different, but everyone has inflammation to some degree.
-As mentioned, it might not be so apparent as to how to fix it.
-But improving the underlying inflammation by addressing the ROOT CAUSE almost always seems to crack the code and improve it.
+As mentioned, it might not be apparent how to fix it.
+However, improving the underlying inflammation by addressing the ROOT CAUSE almost always seems to crack and improve the code.

 We can also do several things to reduce inflammation through diet, lifestyle, sleep, balancing the circadian rhythm, and limiting exposure to harmful environmental, indoor, and product-based substances.
-All of this leads us back to Metabolical and Dr. Lustig’s advice for treating all NCD(non-communicable disease): protect the liver and feed the gut.
+This leads us back to Metabolical and Dr. Lustig’s advice for treating all NCD (non-communicable diseases): protect the liver and feed the gut.

 If you or someone you know is experiencing chronic inflammation, whether at the beginning or later stages, consider working with a functional medicine practitioner like myself to help pinpoint the root cause and cure inflammation with a personalized treatment protocol.
 Contact us today.